chef/automate/components/docs-chef-io/content/automate/ha_patching.md

 {{< warning >}}

--   For certificate rotation, don't use config patch.
+-   For certificate rotation, don't use `config patch`.
 Instead `cert-rotate` command can be used.
 To know more about certificate rotation click [here](/automate/ha_cert_rotaion)

 {{< /warning >}}